The number of fundamental constants from a spacetime-based perspective: Closing remarks

+\bmhead{Acknowledgements} The authors express their gratitude to Jeremy Butterfield for reading an earlier version of the manuscript.
 G.~M. would like to thank dialogues with Bill Unruh some years ago in the Amazonian Rain Forest at Belém do Pará, and Luis Crispino for hosting us.
 D.~V. would like to thank the Institute for Quantum Optics and Quantum Information of the Austrian Academy of Science for hosting him for the sabbatical year.
 G.~M. and A.~S were partially supported by Conselho Nacional de Desenvolvimento Cientifico e Tecnologico (CNPq) under grants 301508/2022-4 and 302674/2018-7, respectively.
-G.~M., A.~S., and D.~V. were also partially supported by Sao Paulo Research Foundation (FAPESP) under grants 2021/09293-7, 2022/10561-9, and 2023/04827-9, respectively.
+G.~M., A.~S., and D.~V. were also partially supported by the Sao Paulo Research Foundation (FAPESP) under grants 2022/10561-9, 2021/09293-7, and 2023/04827-9, respectively.

+\begin{itemize} \item Data availability: All data generated or analyzed during this study are included in this published article. \item Author contribution: G.E.A.M., V.P., A.S., and D.A.T.V. contributed equally to this work. \end{itemize}